-Size and Structure of the OLC
+Size, Structure and Relationships of the OLC

-The Legal Service Board (LSB) was required to establish OLC by the Legal Services Act 2007.
+The Legal Service Board (LSB) and the OLC were established under the Legal Services Act 2007.
 The relationship between OLC, LSB and MoJ is a complex one in public sector governance terms.
-The Board of the OLC is appointed by and accountable to the LSB, which can set performance targets, and which approves its annual budget.
+The Board of the OLC (Chair and Members) is appointed by and accountable to the LSB, which can set performance targets, and which approves its annual budget.
 There are further accountabilities to the MoJ.

-The OLC currently comprises four lay and two non-lay members and a lay Chair.
-In 2021/22 this will increase to five lay members.
-The Legal Ombudsman service has over 250 staff and a budget of £14.471m for 2021/22.
+The OLC currently comprises five lay and two non-lay members and a lay Chair.
+The Legal Ombudsman service has over 250 staff and a budget of £15.317m for 2022/23.
 The OLC's costs are met by a combination of a levy paid by approved regulators and case fees charged to legal services providers.

-The LSB was also established under the Legal Services Act 2007.
-The LSB appoints the OLC's Chair and Members and approves its budget.
 Working with the approved regulators - and with the OLC - the LSB is responsible for ensuring that the highest standards of competence, conduct and service in the legal profession are maintained for the benefit of individual consumers and the public generally.